Laser Welding for Carbon Steel Finned Tubes

 Industry Leaders Spearheading Adoption

-Tenaris: Achieved 15% longer lifespan in corrosive offshore oil rigs.
+Achieved 15% longer service life in corrosive offshore oil rig applications through superior weld quality and reduced HAZ.

-Hybrid Techniques: Combining lasers with friction stir welding for exotic alloys.
+- Hybrid Manufacturing Techniques: Combining laser welding with friction stir welding and additive manufacturing for complex finned tube geometries